The Princess Diaries

 The Princess Diaries is a series of epistolary young adult novels written by Meg Cabot, and is also the title of the first volume, published in 2000.
+The series consists of 12 core novels, 4 novellas, and 4 companion novels.
+The series follows normal-American-teen-turned-royal Mia Thermopolis through her "diary" entries.
+The series originally concluded in 2009 with the tenth volume, but was revived in 2015 and 2023 with Royal Wedding and The Quarantine Princess Diaries, respectively.
+A spin-off series for younger audiences was launched in 2015, which follows Mia's younger half-sister, Olivia.

+Premise

-The series spent 48 weeks on the New York Times Children's Series Best Sellers List.
-The series revolves around Amelia 'Mia' Thermopolis, a teenager in New York who discovers that she is the princess of a small European principality called Genovia.
+The series revolves around Amelia "Mia" Thermopolis, a teenager in New York City who discovers that she is the princess of a small European principality called Genovia.
 The series follows Mia's life throughout high school in the 2000s and juggling regular teenage life with being a royal princess.

-The books are noted for containing many popular culture references from the 2000s that influence some of the plot.
+The books are noted for containing many pop culture references from the 2000s that influence some of the plot.

+Inspiration

-Meg Cabot quotes the series' inspiration on her website stating: "I was inspired to write The Princess Diaries when my mom, after the death of my father, began dating one of my teachers; they later went on to get married just as Mia's mom does in the book!
+Cabot quotes the series' inspiration on her website stating: "I was inspired to write The Princess Diaries when my mom, after the death of my father, began dating one of my teachers; they later went on to get married just as Mia's mom does in the book!
 I have always had a 'thing' for princesses (my parents used to joke that when I was smaller, I did a lot of insisting that my 'real' parents, the king and queen, were going to come get me soon, and that everyone had better start being a lot nicer to me) so I stuck a princess in the book just for kicks... and voilà!
 The Princess Diaries was born."

-The latest published book in the series, The Princess Diaries, Volume XI: Royal Wedding was released in 2015 following the launch of a spin-off series for tweens.
-Mia's half-sister Olivia made her debut in From the Notebooks of a Middle School Princess, released in May 2015.
-A new book, The Quarantine Princess Diaries, is scheduled to be published in March 2023.
+Real-life figures that Cabot is speculated to have drawn inspiration from include Princess Charlotte, Duchess of Valentinois (1898–1977), the illegitimate daughter of Louis II, Prince of Monaco who was later legitimized as his legal heiress and Jazmin Grace Grimaldi (1992–present), the illegitimate daughter of Albert II, Prince of Monaco, born and living in the United States.

+The fictional country the royal family belongs to shares geographical and cultural similarities with the Republic of Genoa, a historical republic.